Skip to main content

 • Set up an installment payment agreement—If your license has already been suspended, we will notify DMV to put your suspension on hold.
 If you fail to comply with the terms of the agreement, we will notify DMV to remove the hold and resume your license suspension.
 If your license has not yet been suspended, we will not request that DMV suspend your license provided you comply with the terms of the agreement, or

-• Demonstrate you are eligible for a statutory exemption from suspension, see Challenge Tax Department actions.
+• Demonstrate you are eligible for a statutory exemption from suspension, see Disagree with a bill or action.

 If you believe the suspension of your driver's license will cause you undue economic hardship, you may also demonstrate this hardship by completing both of the following: